Aggressive driving: Behaviours associated

 By definition, aggressive driving is 'committing unprovoked attacks on other drivers', attacks such as not yielding to vehicles wishing to pass.
+Many of these behaviors can be monitored through the use of Video telematics and Dashcam systems, which can provide valuable evidence and contribute to a comprehensive Driver scoring model.

 The U.S. National Highway Traffic Safety Administration (NHTSA) has implemented the Fatality Analysis Reporting System, which identifies actions that would fall under the category of aggressive driving, including: